trpc/tupleson/README.md

 ---

 Flexible customizable JSON serialization & deserialization.
-Tweak it, extend it, make it yours.
 Serialize almost[^1] anything!

 [^1]: 🌀 Circular references not your thing?
-We agree & we don't support it.
-But hey, feel free to make a PR add opt-in support for that if you need it!
+We agree & we don't support it.\nBut hey, feel free to make a PR add opt-in support for that if you need it!

 ### 🎯 Project Goals